blakewatson/htmlforpeople/src/11-customizing-simple-css.md

 The bit that says `:root` means that the following block of code—the part between the squiggly brackets, `{}`—applies to the whole page.
 Ignore `::backdrop` for now.

 Inside the squiggly brackets we find a list of _properties_.
-We've seen CSS properties earlier in this series.
+We've seen CSS properties in a previous chapter.
 For example, we used `columns: 2` on the resume page to arrange a bulleted list into two columns.
 In that case, `columns` is a _property_ and `2` is a _value_.

 Any property that starts with `--` is a _custom property_, or _variable_.
 It’s a way to reuse a value in multiple places.
 For example, if we had a variable `--accent: blue`, we could make different elements use the `--accent` color.
 And if we ever decided to make the accent another color, say `red`, we could update it in the one place—by writing `--accent: red`—and every element that’s using the `--accent` variable will be updated automatically.